-• Using an RJ45 cable, make a direct network connection between the Network port on your Duality to a network port on your workstation computer.
+The standard installation uses an RJ45 crossover network cable (not supplied) to connect the console's network connector directly to a separate network port on your workstation computer using the console's default fixed IP address of 192.168.1.2.
 Note that many computer adaptor cards will autosense a direct connection negating the need for a crossover cable.
 If you are unsure whether your workstation computer's network adapter has this functionality, please use a crossover rather than a pin-to-pin cable.